 - Climb a Volcano: Here, you can take a day’s climb to the peaks of Mount Gahinga, Mount Muhavura, or Mount Sabinyo.
 Pass through six vegetation zones, including Afro_montane and Alpine zones, and the views and photo opportunities are tremendous.
 Read more here.

-- Golden Monkey Trekking in the Bamboo Forest: Great Photo-Ops with the endangered golden monkeys.
+- Golden Monkey Trekking in the Bamboo Forest: Great Photo-Ops with the

 - Take the Batwa Cultural Trail: Here, you see the Forest through the eyes of the indigenous people, including the Garamba Caves.
 Read more here.